CUBRID/cubrid-manual/en/admin/ha.rst

 This scenario involves building a new slave node while operating a single master node, making a 1:1 master-slave scheme.
 Please note that only tables with a default key can be replicated.
 In addition, all of the volume directories of the master node and the slave node must be identical.

 This scenario assumes that the database has been created using the **cubrid createdb testdb -L $CUBRID_DATABASES/testdb/log** command.
-At this time, the backup file is saved in the log directory by default if the location is not specified.
+At this time, the backup file is saved in the $CUBRID_DATABASES/testdb directory by default if the location is not specified.

 Using the above instructions, build a new slave node by following these steps, in the order specified.